Shirlett/All-R-Hall-Shirlett/HW03/README.md

 ### Reflection

-This homework involved the heavy use of dplyr and ggplot.
+This exercise involved the heavy use of dplyr and ggplot.
 Creating the graphs with ggplot was fairly straighforward but deriving the data to build the graphs was a bit more challenging.
 The stretch goal for the layout was the most time-consuming task.

 In order to find the spread of per capita data, my intent was to generate a fivenum summary to match the associated box-plot.
 However, I could not find a way to automatically generate the bottom quartile, median etc without specifying each value.
 The 'do' function was the closest possibility but I did not see how it could be used for my intent.
 I simply created two variables for the interquartile figure and the median which was further supported by the boxplot in ggplot.